 Look, I understand there’s a lot of nuances with regards to COVID-19 and that the scientific reality might not always adhere to what I or others want.

 However, a year and a half into the pandemic, we’ve reached the point where the nonsense and the panic are just not tolerable anymore.

 No matter where you stand on the “COVID-19 spectrum”, it’s undeniable that we’ve all had our lives put on hold and that we’ve given so much only for the return on that sacrifice to be told by the powers that be to sacrifice some more.

-The powers that be don’t seem to realize there will be a point where none of us have anything left to give, which will have catastrophic societal consequences far behind any disease could.
+The powers that be don’t seem to realize there will be a point where none of us have anything left to give, which will have catastrophic societal consequences far beyond any disease could.

 We can avoid it, but a few things need to happen first, all of which centre around reminding our powers that be that we're not giving them our tax dollars just so they can dither, spout empty promises, cry crocodile tears and enact nonsensical half-solutions.

 We want real solutions, meaningful ones, and we want them now.